-The First Baptist Church in Munday, brothers of the bride Munday was the setting on Sat- Troy Williams of Oklahoma City urday, May 30, at 7:30 p. m. for the wedding of Miss Maxine Hill to Burns Ashley.
-Rev. Huron A. Kathle Wilson of Floydada were Polnac officiated at the double ring ceremony.
+Munday was the setting on Sat- Troy Williams of Oklahoma City urday, May 30, at 7:30 p. m. for and Mack Webb of Lubbock. the wedding of Miss Maxine Hill to Burns Ashley.
+Rev. Huron A. Kathie Wilson of Floydada were Polnac officiated at the double flower girls.
+They wore pink ring ceremony.

-The couple stood under the matching headpieces. archway of greenery sprinkled with a white wedding bell.
-Baskets of white gladilus were placed alternately with large palm arrangements in the background.
-Tapers of white candles near the the "Wedding Prayer." altar and along the banisters furnished the light.
+The couple stood under the archway of greenery sprinkled with white daisies and topped Vick Ashley, brother of the with a white wedding bell.
+Baskets of white gladilus were placed alternately with large palm arrangements in the background. sang "Because," "Always," and Tapers of white candles near the the "Wedding Prayer." altar and along the banisters A reception was held in the furnished the light.